 At the beginning of the 20th century, the B&O employed about 500 men in the railroad company’s repair shops in Taylor County.
 There were three glass factories, Tygart Valley Glass Company, Empress Glass, and the Dominion Window Glass Company.
 There were coal companies, including Pittsvein Coal, Wendel Coal Company, Rosemont Coal, and New York Mine.
 The Carr China factory in Grafton closed down in 1953 and the building was destroyed by fire in 1966.

 The county’s newspaper from 1870 to 1975 was the Daily Sentinel, published in Grafton.
-In 1975, it became the Mountain Statesman, which continues to publish three days a week.
+In 1975, it became the Mountain Statesman, which continues to publish two days a week**.